Get

 1. Vet Examination and Lab Tests

 The veterinarian must examine your canine and determine the underlying cause.
-During that consultation, your vet will provide information about all possible removal methods and their costs.
+During that consultation, the vet will provide information about all possible removal methods and their costs.
 This type of examination typically costs between $100 and $250.

 Also, the vet will probably have to run several lab tests to ensure that your dog is healthy enough to withstand the surgery and anesthesia.
 The costs of those tests can vary from $100 to $200.